 Imagine you just printed the coolest rocket ship, but it’s stuck to the build plate (the bottom of the printer).
 This is a 3D printer’s worst nightmare!
 If you can’t get the print off easily, you run the risk of breaking your model while trying to remove it—heartbreaking after spending hours printing.
 A good paint scraper, preferably one with a wide, sharp edge, is essential to pry stubborn objects free.

-Whether you own a 3D printer or not, a fabulous gift idea is a week of camp learning the ins and outs of this in-demand skill. iD Tech has beginner to advanced 3D printing courses designed to teach all the skills your child needs to get going as a 3D printer using 123D Design and Autodesk Maya.
+Whether you own a 3D printer or not, a fabulous gift idea is a week of camp learning the ins and outs of this in-demand skill. iD Tech has beginner to advanced 3D printing camps designed to teach all the skills your child needs to get going as a 3D printer using 123D Design and Autodesk Maya.
 They’ll learn a wide range of techniques to make amazing works of art.
 Who knows, maybe you’ll get a model your student made as a gift in the near future!

 Happy printing and happy holidays!